jaseg/openmind/README.md

 The ``RLDIN/RLDREF`` signal can be routed to any of the device's electrodes (whatever that might be needed for) *and/or* any of the ADC inputs - so you can connect some auxiliary signal to this pin and measure it with any ADC.

+The pad on the bottom side of the board is intended to be used to surface-mount type 261k or 269k 9v battery connectors (available at digikey).
+I did not yet check this, but I will as soon as I order at digikey.

 Software/driver
 ---------------
 The interfacing of these ADCs is pretty straightforward.
 A driver for AVRs currently only supporting the ADS1194